 For most Hilton buy points promotions, the maximum number of points you're allowed to purchase is 160,000 after a 100% bonus.
-However, during this promotion, Hilton is letting members buy up to 320,000 after the bonus.
-Outside of the promotions, Hilton limits the number of Honors points members can buy to 80,000 per year.
+Hilton limits the number of Honors points members can buy to 80,000 per year.
 So, it would seem like it's impossible to leverage this deal for anything more than one night in a top-tier property.

 If this isn't enough points, Hilton also provides an avenue to get around this cap.
 Members can effectively transfer Hilton points to others with Hilton points pooling.
 With the option to pool points from up to 10 other accounts, your buying capacity is only limited by your network of trustworthy friends.
-For example, if you need 420,000 points for a six-night stay at the Dubrovnik property listed above, you can recruit a spouse or friend who can also purchase Hilton points and pool them together for the redemption.
+For example, if you need 420,000 points for a six-night stay at the Dubrovnik property listed above, you can recruit a few friends and family members who can also purchase Hilton points and pool them together for the redemption.